4/23/2025

 Conference Operator

-Thank you, Tyler.
 There are no further questions.
 I will now turn the call back over to Mr. Patrick Ryan for closing remarks.

 speaker

-Patrick Lyon
+Patrick Ryan

-President and CEO
+President and Chief Executive Officer

 Okay.
 Thanks, everybody.
-We certainly appreciate your time, your interest, and your questions today.
-And we'll look forward to catching up with everybody when we do our earnings call at the end of the second quarter.
+We certainly appreciate your time, your interest, and your questions today, and we'll look forward to catching up with everybody when we do our earnings call at the end of the second quarter.
 Thanks, everyone.

 speaker